 Contacts and Questions

-The investigator conducting this study is: Yerodin Lucas
+The investigator conducting this study is: Yerodin Lucas.

 You may ask questions now or later.
-If you have questions later, you may contact the researcher by email at ylucas@marywood.edu or by mobile phone at 267-437-9006
+If you have questions later, you may contact the researcher by email at ylucas@marywood.edu or by mobile phone at 267-437-9006.
+You may also contact the study advisor, Dr. Adam Shprintzen by email at shprintzen@marywood.edu.

 If you have questions related to the rights of research participants or research-related injuries (where applicable), please contact Ms. Courene M. Loftus, MPA, CIP, Marywood University’s Director of Human Participants Protection and Research Compliance, at (570) 961-4782 or cloftus@marywood.edu.
 You will be given a copy of this form to keep for your records.